 Unfortunatelly all my submitted scores were not valid.
 Here I have to investigate a little bit further, how to get a valid one.

-When I know why, I’ll update this blog.
+When I know why, I’ll update this article.

 HWBOT Prime Script Update